One of the questions people frequently ask is: how do you homeschool multiple children?

-Contrary to popular belief, homeschooling doesn’t involve sitting across the table from your child for several hours a day doing schoolwork.
-Most homeschoolers do not follow this model and the ones that do, burn out really quickly and either quit entirely or change their methods.
-Usually everyone is much happier!
+Contrary to popular belief, homeschooling doesn’t involve sitting across the table from your child for several hours a day.
+Most homeschoolers do not follow this model.
+The ones that do attempt this burn out really quickly and either quit entirely or eventually change their methods.
+Usually everyone is much happier when they do.

 Use curriculum that isn’t instructor intensive.